 I{TH1}, I{TH2} (Pins 8, 11): Error Amplifier Output and Switching Regulator Compensation Point.
-Each associated channel's current comparator trip point increases with this control voltage.
+Each associated channels' current comparator trip point increases with this control voltage.

-SGND (Pin 9): Small signal ground common to both controllers, must be routed separately from high current grounds to the common (-) terminals of the C{OLIT} capacitors.
+SGND (Pin 9): Small Signal Ground common to both controllers, must be routed separately from high current grounds to the common (-) terminals of the C{OUT} capacitors.

-3.3V{OUT} (Pin 10): Output of a linear regulator capable of supplying up to 10mA DC with peak currents as high as 50mA.
+3.3V{OUT} (Pin 10): Output of a linear regulator capable of supplying 10mA DC with peak currents as high as 50mA.